Find A Speaker or Advisor

 Kevin Kelly is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Kevin Kelly was last modified: March 8th, 2024 by Whitney Jennings
+Kevin Kelly was last modified: December 12th, 2024 by Justin Louis

 Read More Read Less